AVoid.

 Attention Deficit Hyperactivity Disorder (ADHD)

 ADHD is often misunderstood as just a “focus problem,” but it’s so much more.
-It impacts planning, time management, and the ability to break down big tasks into manageable pieces—skills essential for navigating academics and life.
+It affects executive function—the mental processes that help with planning, time management, organization, and breaking down big tasks into manageable steps.
+These skills are crucial for academic success but can be especially challenging for students with ADHD.

-For this project, my team and I set out to create a solution tailored specifically for students with ADHD, focusing on their unique challenges with executive function.
-Our aim wasn’t just to design a tool but to build something meaningful that empowers users to organize, plan, and succeed—without the overwhelm.
+For this project, my team and I set out to create a solution tailored specifically for students with ADHD, addressing their unique struggles with executive function.
+Our goal wasn’t just to design a tool but to build something meaningful that empowers users to organize, plan, and succeed—without the overwhelm.

 How might we support college students with ADHD in improving their executive functioning, such as planning, time management, and self-regulation, to better navigate academic challenges and improve their performance?